rosflight/rosflight_docs/docs/index.md

 - Well documented, highly adaptable, amd lean code base making understanding and modifying any portion of ROSflight relatively easy.
 - Seamless switching between simulation and hardware.
 No portion of ROSflight knows if it is running in a simulation or not, the only difference is where the sensor data is coming from.
-- Built on a ROS framework, allowing easy integration with ROS.
+- Built on a ROS2 framework, allowing easy integration with ROS2.

 A ROSflight setup typically consists of two main components:

 1. The ROSflight [firmware](https://github.com/rosflight/firmware), running on a typical flight controller, like a Pixhawk.
 This communicates with sensors and actuators and serves as the bridge between hardware and higher level software.
 The firmware itself is designed to do as little as possible, offloading most of the control systems to companion computer.
 2. The ROSflight [rosflight_io node](https://github.com/rosflight/rosflight2), running on a Linux companion computer that communicates directly with the firmware over serial or ethernet.
-This serves as the bridge between the firmware and the rest of ROS network and contains no control systems.
+This serves as the bridge between the firmware and the rest of ROS2 network and contains no control systems.

 ## Why ROSflight?